AgentSEO Documentation

 - Revision & Regeneration Dialog: Once a draft is ready, use the dialog to request revisions or regenerate sections until it's perfect.

-12. Smart Copilot Setup (WhatsApp & Telegram)
+19. Smart Copilot Setup (WhatsApp & Telegram)

-Control your AI agents from your phone by setting up the Smart Copilot under Settings > Copilot.
+Control your AI agents from your phone by setting up the Smart Copilot under Settings > Smart Copilot.

 Setting up a Telegram Bot